Aliazzzz/Applied-Design-Patterns-in-CODESYS-V3/Patterns of Ladder Logic Programming/README.md

 Higher decisionmaking and or I/O handling i.e. reading and writing binary and or analog in/outputs.

 # LD Don'ts
 Looping and maths (or string) operations.
-These kind of “problems” can be programmed in other, more suitable languages
+These kind of “problems” can be programmed in other, more suitable languages like Structured Text.

 # In general
 Be aware that wrong/incorrect usage of LD will send your code down in a one way street of poor maintainability, poor readability and poor extendability.
 Try to compartmentalize your code as much as you can in small, single task oriented solutions.

 All patterns are implemented for academical and self study purpose.
-Recommended IEC 61131-3 alternatives may apply.
+Recommended usage of IEC 61131-3 alternatives apply for specific patterns.